-For plants root rot it is deadly if not spotted.
-For humans not so much.
-But disinfecting the scissors and knives you were working with as well as washing your hand with soap and disinfecting them is crucial to avoid spreading root rot to other plants.
+For plants, root rot is deadly if not spotted.
+For humans, not so much.
+But disinfecting the scissors and knives you were working with and washing your hands with soap and disinfecting them is crucial to avoid spreading root rot to other plants.

 What are the symptoms of root rot?

 Yellowing leaves and stunted growth can be symptoms of root rot.
 Rotting smell can also be a telltale.
-And of course if you can easily access roots you will see a brown and sometimes white colour that is an indicator of root rot.
-Be aware that most often white roots are healthy roots though depending on the plant.
-Once you have access to the roots touch them.
-Mushy roots that almost fall of are most likely rotting.
-For more information you can read our article about symptoms of root rot.
+If you can easily access roots, you will see a brown and sometimes white color that indicates root rot.
+Be aware that white roots are often healthy, though, depending on the plant.
+Once you have access to the roots, touch them.
+Mushy roots that almost fall off are most likely rotting.
+For more information, you can read our article about root rot symptoms.

 Can you save a plant with root rot?

-Yes you can, well it depends.
-The earlier you detect root rot the better.
-Once you spot it follow the steps indicated in the above article.
-As you have to cut away everything that is rotting just above the rot, it really depends how much of the plant and root remains.
+You can save a plant from root rot in most cases.
+The earlier you detect root rot, the better.
+Once you spot it, follow the steps indicated in the above article.
+As you have to cut away everything that is rotting just above the rot, it depends on how much of the plant and root remains.

 Root rot spreads quickly.
 7 to 10 days are enough to kill a whole plant.
 The fungi enter the plant through feeder roots and spread quickly.